radicallyopensecurity/templates/xml/doc/offerte/Offerte Writing Procedure.md

 -   The offered service, in the `<offered_service>` element
 -   Client information, in the `<client>` element
--   ROS-related information, in the '<ros>' element
+-   ROS-related information, in the '<company>' element
 -   Targets listing, in the `<targets>` element
 -   The document's version history, in the `<version_history>` element